02 9016 0592

 When it comes to tyre performance in the wet, each labelling grade in wet braking is equivalent to one car length in braking at 50mph.
 So a saving of $X per tyre could easily result in far longer braking distances in the wet.
 When you need that grip, you would happily pay that extra money as you’re slipping along the road.

 All tyres have a tread wear indicator stamped within the tread base of the tyre.
 These are marked most commonly with “TWI” on the shoulder of the tyre (where the tread meets the side-wall).
 Follow this marking onto the face of the tread and you will see small, raised sections.
 These are 1.6mm high and when your tread reaches this point, the tyre is no longer roadworthy and needs replacing.

 It is worth noting that once tread goes below 3mm, wet weather performance starts to diminish significantly.
 Major tyre manufacturers recommend replacement at 3mm.

 Tyres cannot be repaired if the tyre is no longer roadworthy.
-The main reasons are the hole is larger than 6mm, the damage is on the shoulder or side-wall or the tyre is worn below 1.mm.
+The main reasons of why a tyre cannot be repaired are: the hole is larger than 6mm, the damage is on the shoulder or side-wall or the tyre is worn below 1.6mm.